rebcabin/masr/specs.md

 ### 5.1.1.
 Light Sugar

-The names of light-sugar functions, like `Integer-`, have a single trailing hyphen.
-The keyword arguments of light-sugar functions are partitioned into required and optional-with-defaults.
+The names of light-sugar functions, like
+`Integer-`, have a single trailing hyphen.
+The keyword arguments of light-sugar functions are partitioned into _required_ and _optional-with-defaults_.
 The keyword argument lists of light-sugar functions do not depend on order.
-The following two examples both conform to `::asr-term` and to `::ttype`:
+The following two examples of light sugar both conform to specs registered for `::asr-term` and to `::ttype`:

 ```clojure